okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/telephony-inline-hook/main/index.md

 There are several common causes of failure for telephony inline hooks.
 When a response fails, Okta attempts to send the OTP using the Okta telephony providers.
 However, this failover is heavily rate-limited.

-See the [Troubleshoot](https://developer.okta.com/docs/api/openapi/okta-management/management/tag/InlineHook/#tag/InlineHook/operation/createTelephonyInlineHook) section in the Telephony Inline Hook API reference for a list that includes the impact of the issue and error visibility.
+See the [Troubleshoot](https://developer.okta.com/docs/api/openapi/okta-management/management/tag/InlineHook/#tag/InlineHook/operation/createTelephonyInlineHook) section in the Telephony Inline Hook API reference.
+The section contains a list of why the response failed and information on the impact of the failure and error visibility.

 ## Preview and test